aai-institute/pyDVL/docs/value/classwise-shapley.md

 experiments.
 In general there are three different experiments: point removal, noise removal and a distribution analysis.
 Metrics are evaluated as tables for mean and coefficient of variation (CV) $\frac{\sigma}{\mu}$ of an inner metric.
-The former displays the performance of the method, whereas the latter displays the repeatability of the method.
+The former displays the performance of the method, whereas the latter displays the stability of a method.
+We normalize by the mean to make standard deviations for different runs comparable.

+the method.
 We assume the mean has to be maximized and the CV has to be minimized.
 Furthermore, we remark that for all sampling-based valuation methods the same number of _evaluations of the marginal utility_ was used.
 This is important, to make the